-Bert Hill is in his sixth season on the Hilltop as SMU's defensive line coach, coming to SMU after spending two seasons as strength and conditioning coach with the Miami Dolphins.
+Bert Hill is in his seventh season on the Hilltop as SMU's defensive line coach, coming to SMU after spending two seasons as strength and conditioning coach with the Miami Dolphins.

-Despite losing two starters to pro football (Taylor Thompson to the NFL and Marquis frazier to the CFL), Hill's line was great in 2012, as the SMU defense ranked 15th nationally against the run and two of his three starters - Margus Hunt and Torlan Pittman - earned All-C-USA honors.
+Despite losing a starter to the NFL (Taylor Thompson), Hill's line was great in 2012, as the SMU defense ranked 15th nationally against the run and two of his three starters - Margus Hunt and Torlan Pittman - earned All-C-USA honors.

 The 2011 season saw four SMU linemen - Thompson (first-team), Frazier (second-team), Hunt (honorable mention) and Pittman (honorable mention) - earn All-Conference accolades.
 The season was capped off with a BBVA Compass Bowl win that saw the Mustangs limit Pitt to just 10 rushing yards and a Bowl-record-low six points.